networknt/json-schema-validator/README.md

     builder.schemaMappers(schemaMappers -> schemaMappers.mapPrefix("https://www.example.org/", "classpath:schema/"))
 );

-SchemaValidatorsConfig config = new SchemaValidatorsConfig();
-// By default JSON Path is used for reporting the instance location and evaluation path config.setPathType(PathType.JSON_POINTER);
+SchemaValidatorsConfig.Builder builder = SchemaValidatorsConfig.builder();
 // By default the JDK regular expression implementation which is not ECMA 262 compliant is used
-// Note that setting this requires including optional depedencies
+// Note that setting this requires including optional dependencies
-// config.setRegularExpressionFactory(GraalJSRegularExpressionFactory.getInstance());
+// builder.regularExpressionFactory(GraalJSRegularExpressionFactory.getInstance());
-// config.setRegularExpressionFactory(JoniRegularExpressionFactory.getInstance());
+// builder.regularExpressionFactory(JoniRegularExpressionFactory.getInstance());
+SchemaValidatorsConfig config = builder.build();

 // Due to the mapping the schema will be retrieved from the classpath at classpath:schema/example-main.json.
 // If the schema data does not specify an $id the absolute IRI of the schema location will be used as the $id.